 Areas of research and teaching

-Ecology, evolution and behaviour, ecological responses to climate change, pollination
+Pollination ecology, evolution and behaviour, ecological responses to climate change, ecology

 Awards and recognition